kubecost/docs/apis/apis-overview/filters-api.md

 ## Filter operators

-The supported filter operators in v1.96 of Kubecost are:
+The supported filter operators are:

 * `:` Equality
   * For string fields (e.g. namespace): equality
   * For slice/array fields (e.g. services): slice contains at least one value equal (equivalent to `~:`)
   * For map fields (e.g. labels): map contains key (equivalent to `~:`)
 * `!:` Inequality, or "not contains" if an array type

-Added in v1.105 of Kubecost:

 * `~:` Contains
   * For string fields: contains
   * For slice fields: slice contains at least one value equal (equivalent to `:`)